BarryCoding/fork-vue3-docs/src/study/essentials/template-syntax.md

 ## Directives {#directives}

 Directives are special attributes with the `v-` prefix.
-Vue provides a number of [built-in directives](/api/built-in-directives), including `v-html` and `v-bind` which we have introduced above.
+Vue provides a number of [built-in directives](/api/built-in-directives)

 Directive attribute values are expected to be single JavaScript expressions (with the exception of `v-for`, `v-on` and `v-slot`).
 A directive's job is to reactively apply updates to the DOM when the value of its expression changes.
 Take [`v-if`](/api/built-in-directives#v-if) as an example: